Ceiling light FLEX D3 with flexible arms

 Delivery time 7-10 Workdays

-The LED ceiling light FLEX D3 is a very universal ceiling light, in which the arms and the lamp heads can be aligned according to the lighting requirements.
-Fa.
-Holtkötter produces this luminaire in the metal surfaces matt aluminum, black and platinum with colored flexible hoses in the colors ruby red, sand beige, stone gray and black.
-A luminaire that can be used both as an uplight and as a luminaire with direct light.
+LED ceiling light FLEX D3 is a very universal ceiling light, where the arms and the light heads can be aligned according to the light requirements.
+Holtkötter produces this luminaire in the metal finishes aluminum matt, black, aluminum matt and platinum with colored flex tubes in the colors red, sand, blue, gray and black.
+A luminaire that can be used both as an uplighter and as a luminaire with directly directed light.